afourmy/pyNMS/README.md

-netmiko, jinja2, NAPALM (optional: used for network automation) numpy, cvxopt (optional: used for linear programming) pyshp, shapely (optional: used for drawing map by importing shapefiles)
+netmiko, jinja2, NAPALM (optional: used for network automation) numpy, cvxopt (optional: used for linear programming) pyshp, shapely (optional: used for drawing map by importing shapefiles) simplekml (optional: used for exporting project to Google Earth)
 ```

 In order to use pyNMS, you need to run **main.py**.